Skip Navigation

 Back to Test Results

-Information for vulnerable populations
+Information for vulnerable individuals

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Those with compromised immune systems such as cancer patients undergoing chemotherapy, people who have had organ transplants, those with HIV/AIDS or other immune-system disorders, some elderly and infants can be particularly at risk from infections.
 These people should seek advice from their health-care providers about drinking water.
 Call the Safe Drinking Water Hotline at 800-426-4791 for Environmental Protection Agency/Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants.